OpenFabrics/fsdp_docs/ethernet_fabric.md

 ## Switch & Fabric

-The Ethernet fabic is created with the EdgeCore Wedge 100BF-32X-O-AC, which is a 32-port, 100G whitebox Ethernet switch.
+The Ethernet fabric is created with the EdgeCore Wedge 100BF-32X-O-AC, which is a 32-port, 100G whitebox Ethernet switch.
 The switch is currently running SONiC.master.125-dirty-20210216.022428 version of [SONiC](https://azure.github.io/SONiC/).